-PTC is a global software and services company that enables industrial companies to improve growth and profitability with a portfolio of innovative digital solutions that work together to transform how physical products are engineered, manufactured, and serviced.
-Our award-winning technology portfolio spans the computer-aided design (CAD), product lifecycle management (PLM), Industrial Internet of Things (IIoT), and Augmented Reality (AR) markets.
-Our technology can be delivered on premises, in the cloud, or in a hybrid model.
+PTC is a global software company that provides a portfolio of innovative digital solutions that work together to transform how physical products are engineered, manufactured, and serviced.

+Our software portfolio includes award-winning offerings in the computer-aided design (CAD) and product lifecycle management (PLM) markets.
+CAD is utilized for product data authoring and PLM is for product data management and process orchestration.
+Our software can be delivered on premises, in the cloud, or a hybrid model.

-Our customer base includes some of the world's most innovative manufacturers in the aerospace and defense, automotive, electronics and high tech, industrial machinery and equipment, life sciences, oil and gas, retail and consumer products industries.
-Our solutions enable industrial companies to create a closed loop of information shared across their organisation's entire value chain.
-This "digital thread" can drive excellence in engineering, efficiency in manufacturing operations and service delivery, and innovation across product offerings and business models.
-With our solutions, digital transforms physical.
+Our customer base includes some of the world's most innovative manufacturers in the aerospace and defense, automotive, electronics and high tech, industrial machinery and equipment, life sciences, retail and consumer products industries.